YNapsucialeDev/tello_drone/README.md

 ## Future Work

-- Make a Web interface to beautifully display drone live data like:
+- Make a Web interface (maybe though a webgl model or sth?) to beautifully display drone live data like:
     - Attitude
     - Battery status
     - Altitude